Invest in India FDI and Profit Repatriation – IT Sector

 • Copy of the order of the High Court on the scheme of merger/ demerger/ amalgamation (if applicable)

-• RBI approval on the amount of refund with respect to the amount of the issue (if applicable)
+• RBI approval on the amount of refund concerning the amount of the issue (if applicable)

 • Valuation certificate from Chartered Accountant